lauravongoc/EDIRquery/README.md

 &nbsp;
 ### Dataset

-EDIR provides a dataset of pairwise repeat structures in which both sequences are located within a maximum of 1000 bp from each other, and fulfill one of the following selection criteria:
+EDIR provides a dataset of pairwise repeat structures in which both sequences are located within a maximum of 1000 bp from each other, differ by at most a 1-bp mismatch, and and fulfill one of the following selection criteria:

 -   \>= 1 repeat located in an exon
 -   Both repeats situated in different introns flanking one or more exons
--   Repeat sequences differ by at most 1-bp mismatch

 Example data provided includes a subset of the data for the gene GAA (ENSG00000171298) on chromosome 17.